Connalia/htrec/README.md

 In the folder `data`, there are the dataset from the Challenge (`train.csv`,`test.csv`).

 Ancient greek and byzantine corpus appear in `corpus` folder.
+The tetx extract with scraping that is code is available to in `utils` folder, `scraping.ipynb`.
+Moreover, in the same folder appears the `remove_word_stress.py` to remove ancient greek vowels.

 If you find our work useful to your research, please cite this work as: